abhishekumrawal/UIUC-ECE374B-SP23.github.io/office_hours.md

 title: Course Schedules
 ---

 Under Construction.
-There will be no offcie hours the first week (use Piazza).
+There will be no office hours the first week (use Piazza).
 We'll begin OHs on the 23rd.

 #### Lectures